buildfoundation/ketolang/README.md

 Q: Why Kotlin?
 There are languages like Starlark exactly for this purpose!
 A: Starlark is great, but Kotlin offers more — compile-time type safety, convenient collections API, great IDE support and so on.

-Q: What Kotlin runtime environments does Rikochet support?
+Q: What Kotlin runtime environments does Ketolang support?
 A: JVM, we're working on Kotlin Native too, JS is out of scope right now but may be supported if someone can take a lead.

-Q: How does Rikochet implement its restrictiveness?
+Q: How does Ketolang implement its restrictiveness?
-A: Rikochet restricts Kotlin language and access to its stdlib at compile time via compile plugin (KSP).
+A: Ketolang restricts Kotlin language and access to its stdlib at compile time via compile plugin (KSP).

-Q: Is it possible to use libraries with Rikochet?
+Q: Is it possible to use libraries with Ketolang?
 A: Yes!
-But with a caveat: libraries should be included as sources to support JVM and Native environments and to verify that libraries don't violate Rikochet restrictions.
+But with a caveat: libraries should be included as sources to support JVM and Native environments and to verify that libraries don't violate Ketolang restrictions.
 However, if desired by integration logic — libraries of course can provide their API for side-effects in a controlled manner.
 This is how Starlark is integrated into Bazel.